voceconnect/lift-search/readme.txt

 0-9, and - (hyphen).
 Uppercase letters and underscores are not allowed.
 The string has a max length of 28 characters.

-6. Click "Save Domain".
-If the domain does not exist, Lift will ask if you would like the domain created for you.
-Click the link and the plugin will create and configure everything for you.
+6. Click "Save Domain Name".
+Lift will create the new domain for you.
+If the domain already exist, Lift will confirm if you would like to override the existing domain before applying it's schema to the existing domain.

-7. Once the tests are successful, you're now ready to go.
-Click "View Lift Search Dashboard".
-Once CloudSearch is ready, Lift will begin to index your site.
-This can take a few hours depending on the amount of content on your site.
+7. Lift will display a progress screen while your new domain is setup.
+Once complete, you will be taken to the Lift Dashboard.

 == Frequently Asked Questions ==